linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 34 Options Markets.md

 ### Buying Call Options

 Assume that there is a call option on Asset XYZ that expires in one month and has a strike price of \$100.
-The option price is\$ 3.
+The option price is \$3.
 Suppose that the current price of Asset XYZ is 100.
 What is the profit or loss for the investor who purchases this call option and holds it to the expiration date?

 The profit and loss from the strategy will depend on the price of Asset XYZ at the expiration date.
 Several outcomes are possible: